TechSquareInc/intern-playbook/docs/source/applications/using-checkmk.md

 rpm --import Check_MK-pubkey.gpg
 ```

-Once you the key has been imported, you can verify the package and install it:
+Once the key has been imported, you can verify the package and install it:
 ```bash
 rpm -K check-mk-raw-2.4.0p6-el9-38.x86_64.rpm
 yum localinstall check-mk-raw-2.4.0p6-el9-38.x86_64.rpm
 ```

-6. Test Installation
+6. Test Installation:

 If  successful, you will see install version by running:
 ```bash
 omd version